shoudto/BeatBox-App/README.md

     a live server

 ## Usage
-What this application does is provide three sounds a kick sound, snare sound, and hihat sound.
-You're able to change the type of sounds, as well as mute the sound or stop the application.
-Your able to mix sound and create original mix!
+This is a three sound application that enables the user to mix sounds and create their own unique mix!
+This application includes a kick sound, snare sound, and hihat sound.
+You are able to change the type of sounds, as well as mute the sound or stop the application.